Articles , Glossary

 The Big Landscape

 Here is another website whose layout is built on the broken grid, so the header corresponds to this approach.
-The left part of the header is visually longer and consists of four elements: the logo and the links to three data blocks, while the right part is shorter and includes only two layout elements: search and call-to-action button market out with the shape and colored for the high level of contrast.
+The left part of the header is visually longer and consists of four elements: the logo and links to three data blocks.
+The right part is shorter and includes only two layout elements: a search field and a call-to-action button, marked out with a shape and colored for high contrast.

-One more thing to remember is that there are different ways for a header to transform in the process of scrolling the page down.
-Some websites use a fixed header, which always stays visible and active at any point of interaction with the website; others hide the header in the process of scrolling.
-There are also websites which do not fully hide the header but shrink it in size in the process of scrolling, which means that they hide secondary information and leave only the core elements of the layout active and available during all the process of interaction.
+One more thing to remember is that headers can transform in different ways as you scroll down the page.
+Some websites use a fixed header that remains visible and active at all times; others hide the header as the user scrolls.
+There are also websites that do not fully hide the header but instead shrink it as the user scrolls, which means they hide secondary information and leave only the core elements of the layout active and visible throughout the interaction.

 Hamburger menu

-Another design solution that is quite popular in the perspective of header functionality is hiding basic links of data categories behind the hamburger button.
-It is called so as its form consisting of horizontal lines looks like a typical bread-meat-bread hamburger.
+Another design solution that is quite popular in terms of header functionality is hiding basic links of data categories behind the hamburger button.
+It is called so as its form, consisting of horizontal lines, looks like a typical bread-meat-bread hamburger.

 hamburger button animation